5 Things You May Not Know About CPF Housing Grants

 BUT, the amount that was given as grant has to be returned back to your own CPF account when the property is sold.
 The proceeds from your sale of your flat will be used to pay off any outstanding mortgage loan.
 But it will also be used to return the grant that was used as well as the accrued interest, that is, the interest you would have earned had you not used the amount to pay for your housing.
 And interest gets accrued right from day one.
 If you look at it in another way, the grant essentially acts like a loan to yourself.

 2. You may get more CPF housing grants buying a resale flat than a BTO

-The changes to CPF housing grants that were announced in the Budget this year were essentially this:
+The changes to CPF housing grants that were announced in the Budget in 2017 were essentially this: